kyljgr/shippy/README.md

 ### Error Handling

 If there is an issue with the client's request (e.g., invalid position, target, or unauthorized command), the server responds with an `"error"` message type.
+The error message is then output to the client, and another action is prompted for.

+### Server Logging

+Server logs will be made avaliable in a seperate document in future iterations of the game.